Peter Ryan (rugby union, born 1930)

-Peter Henry Ryan (born 1 October 1930) is an English former international rugby union player.
+Peter Henry Ryan (1 October 1930 – 24 January 2026) was an English international rugby union player.

+Biography

 Ryan was head boy and football captain at Harrow School, where he also made the school's cricket XI and rugby XV.

 A wing-forward, Ryan read engineering at the University of Cambridge and in 1953 scored two tries against the touring All Blacks as a member of the first XV.
 He captained London club Richmond.

 Ryan, capped twice by England, played the opening two fixtures of the 1955 Five Nations Championship, a loss to Wales at Cardiff Arms Park and a draw against Ireland at Lansdowne Road.

+Ryan died on 24 January 2026, at the age of 95.